kalebkidwell/kidwell1-wdd-130-BYUI/README.md

 Semester:2021

 The `website` branch contains the live website hosted with GitHub pages.
-The `dev` branch is where develpment for this website takes place.
+The `dev` branch is where develpment for this website takes place